anje123/alertus-transcription-service/readme.md

  Authorization Bearer Token needed to access this endpoints register first
  * To update a user info:
-    * POST /api/user/update
+    * PUT /api/user/update

 * To update or refresh a user auth Token:
-    * POST /api/user/update
+    * PUT /api/user/update

 * To get all Transcription:
     * GET /api/transcribeResponses